Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Related Work

 The growing deployment of LLMs in privacy-sensitive domains has intensified interest in privacy-preserving training techniques.
 A key line of research applies DP to large-scale models, with early methods such as DPSGD \cite{abadi2016deep} and recent advances like large-scale DP pretraining \cite{yu2021differentially}.
 Moreover, DP-MLM \cite{meisenbacher2024dp} introduces per-token protection via masked prediction and differential privacy constraints, improving the fidelity of downstream tasks while maintaining privacy.
 Others have explored attention-based perturbations to preserve privacy \cite{huang2022attention} or enforcing local differential privacy at inference time, such as segmentation denoising \cite{mai2023split} .
-PMixED \cite{flemings2024differentially} proposed a next-to-term differentially private prediction framework that achieves privacy preservation without full gradient updates.
+PMixED \cite{flemings2024differentially} provides a robust token-level DP baseline for next-token prediction, but it is limited to static datasets rather than continual learning.
 Meanwhile, anti-learning-based techniques such as ForgetMeNot \cite{feldman2020does} and SISA \cite{bourtoule2021machine} attempt to remove data effects retroactively, but typically require retraining or model partitioning, which is not feasible in parameter-efficient continuous learning settings.
 Unlike these approaches, we integrate token-level sensitivity estimation and dynamic perturbations directly into the continuous learning phase.
 Furthermore, we introduce selective anti-learning capabilities via memory shaping, enabling privacy-aware adaptation without expensive retraining.